-This article steps through Creating a Staff Account and includes details about how to configure Security Privileges, itemising access by Site and Service, setting up their account details, including their Username & Password which is required in order for the individual to log in and start using SupportAbility.
+This article steps through Creating a Staff Account and includes details about how to configure Security Privileges, itemising access by Site and Service, setting up the individuals account details, including their Username and Password which is required in order for the individual to log in and start using SupportAbility.

 Audience: Authorised Representatives, HR Specialist, Team Leaders, and anyone tasked with creating or updating Staff Accounts.

 - The 'Edit User Accounts' Staff Account privilege is required, to create Staff Accounts

 - A comprehensive understanding of Staff Account Privileges as outlined in this article (linked below), or video.
 This may also be found in the 'Staff Management' section of the Learning Centre:

 - It is important that your 'Company Name' and 'System Administrator' details have been configured correctly in the Installation Options of System Preferences, as this information is populated in the email sent to Staff when setting their Password: